marcinduma/WILCLD-2611/docs/deploy_backend.md

 ## 3. Deploy MQTT to DB Agent on Kubernetes:

+This part of deployment will be done in Public Cloud (AWS) K8s tenant.

 'MQTT to DB Agent' will subscribe to the MQTT Topic and listen to the incoming sensor data from AWS IoT platform.
 It will then parse the sensor data and insert it into the MariaDB.

 ![Rapi](https://raw.githubusercontent.com/marcinduma/WILCLD-2611/master/images/diagram-mqtt.png)